 Welcome to my homepage, have a nice day!

-I like to build and poke at large language models, then ask why they work.
+I like to play with large language models, then ask why they work.
 I am especially interested in the theory behind LLM abilities: what principles explain the behaviors we observe, and how we can make them more reliable.

-Outside of research, I love traveling to collect new experiences (and too many photos 🎞️ 🖼️) as my little way to “save” memories
+Outside of research, I love traveling to collect new experiences (and photos) as my little way to “save” memories.
+You can take a look at my blog

 Updates